vituscze/comonad-agda/README.md

 The code is licensed under (new) BSD license.
 See also: `LICENSE`.

-Generated HTML includes parts of Agda standard library which is licensed under MIT license.
+The modules in `src/Lib` are based on Agda standard library which is licensed under MIT license.
 See also: `LIBLICENCE`.